 Introduction to the physical sciences, scientific method, computing tools, and interrelations of physical sciences with chemistry, biology and other professions.

 Astronomy

 A descriptive survey of observational astronomy, the solar system, stellar evolution, pulsars, black holes, galaxies, quasars, the origin and fate of the universe.
-Lecture: 3 Lab: 0 Credits: 3 which may be taken concurrently.
-Lecture: 3 Lab: 3 Credits: 4 Satisfies: Communications (C)

 General Physics I: Mechanics